DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 ---
 layout: post
-title: Microservices
+title: How to deploy Machine Learning models as a Microservice using Flask and FastAPI
 featured-img: shane-rounce-205187
 image: shane-rounce-201587
-categories: [Microservice, Docker, Flask, Python]
+categories: [Microservice, Docker, Flask, FastAPI, Python]
 mathjax: true
 summary: Microservices with Docker and Flask
 ---